vyca2017/content/content/tutorials/functions/stripe-payments-with-mutation-callbacks-using-micro-and-now.md

 # Stripe Payment Workflow with Mutation Callbacks using micro and now

+> Note: This guide uses the deprecated *mutation callbacks*.
+Use [Server-Side Subscriptions](!alias-ahlohd8ohn) instead.

 In this guide, we'll explore implementing a custom Stripe payment workflow with Graphcool mutation callbacks.
 While you can use any serverless solution like AWS Lambda or Auth0 webtask, we'll use zeit's [micro](https://github.com/zeit/micro) and [now](https://zeit.co/now) in this tutorial.

 You can find the code for this tutorial [here](https://github.com/graphcool-examples/micro-stripe-example).